Willis Reed: New York Knicks (1964–1974)

 In the 1969–70 season, the Knicks won a franchise-record 60 games and set a then single-season NBA record with an 18-game win streak.
 In 1970, Reed became the first player in NBA history to be named the NBA All-Star Game MVP, the NBA regular season MVP, and the NBA Finals MVP in the same season.
 In the same year he was named to the All-NBA First Team and NBA All-Defensive First Team, as well as being named as ABC's Wide World of Sports Athlete of the Year, and the Sporting News NBA MVP.
+He was the first second round NBA draft pick to win NBA Finals MVP.
+He was later joined by Dennis Johnson (1976 29th overall, 1979 MVP), Nikola Jokić (2014 41st overall, 2023 MVP) and Jalen Brunson (2018 33rd overall, 2026 MVP).

 Reed's most famous performance happened on May 8, 1970, in game seven of the 1970 NBA Finals against the Los Angeles Lakers in Madison Square Garden.
 Due to a severe thigh injury, a torn muscle that had previously kept him out of game six, he was considered unlikely to play in game seven.
 However Reed surprised the fans by walking onto the court during warmups, prompting widespread applause.
 Starting the game, he scored the Knicks' first two field goals on his first two shot attempts, his only points of the game.
 Reed played 27 minutes, finishing with four points and three rebounds.
-The Lakers were totally thrown off by Reed's appearance and the Knicks won 113-99.
+The Lakers were thrown off by Reed's appearance and the Knicks won 113-99.
 After the game in the winner's locker room, a moved Howard Cosell told Reed on national television, "You exemplify the very best that the human spirit can offer."

 The Knicks slipped to a 52–30 record in the 1970–71 season; despite this, the Knicks took first place in the Atlantic Division.
 In the middle of the season against the Cincinnati Royals, Reed tied Harry Gallatin's all-time team record of 33 rebounds.
 He started again in that season's All-Star Game.
 His season average was 20.9 points and 13.7 rebounds per game, but the Knicks were knocked out by the Baltimore Bullets in the Eastern Conference Finals.
 During the 1971–72 season, Reed had problems with tendonitis in his left knee, which limited his mobility.
 After a two-week hiatus, he returned to the court, only to have the injured knee prevent him from playing shortly thereafter; in total, he played 11 games for the season.
 Without Reed, the Knicks still managed to make the NBA Finals, but were defeated in five games by the Los Angeles Lakers.